MCP Server

 Component Tools

-• get_component_documentation: Retrieve comprehensive component documentation including anatomy, structure, examples, dos and don'ts, and best practices
+• get_component_doc: Retrieve comprehensive component documentation including anatomy, structure, examples, dos and don'ts, and best practices.
+Also supports retrieving detailed component API as JSON, including properties, attributes, methods, and events.

 Guide Tools